twilson217/jobstats-on-superpod/automation/tools/alternate_mig_fix.md

 ## Summary

 The Prometheus recording rule approach:
-1. Creates `nvidia_gpu_duty_cycle` for MIG devices using `nvidia_gpu_sm_util_percent`
+1. Creates `nvidia_gpu_duty_cycle` for MIG devices using `nvidia_gpu_graphics_util_percent * 100`
+2. Properly scales GPM metrics from 0-1 range to 0-100 range
-2. Preserves all labels including `jobid`
+3. Preserves all labels including `jobid`
-3. Requires no code changes to jobstats
+4. Requires no code changes to jobstats
-4. Works immediately once Prometheus is reloaded
+5. Works immediately once Prometheus is reloaded
-5. Can coexist with code-based fix (no conflicts)
+6. Can coexist with code-based fix (no conflicts)

+**Recommendation:** Use Recording Rule (Approach 1) for MIG fixes, as metric relabeling cannot perform the necessary * 100 scaling.

-Both approaches are valid and can be used together for maximum compatibility!
+Both the Prometheus recording rule and the code-based fix can be used together for maximum compatibility!